jtalks-org/jtalks-cicd/README.md

 JTalks Continuous Integration & Continuous Delivery scripts

+Scripts to deploy JTalks projects like JCommune, Antarcticle, Poulpe.

-The best way to try it out is to use [Dockerfile](docker/jtalksbase/Dockerfile) that installs java, mysql, tomcat.
+The best way to try it out is to use [Docker](https://www.docker.com/) that installs java, mysql, tomcat.
 You'll need to install Docker, then run:
 * `docker build -t jtalks/base docker/jtalksbase` to build a docker image with soft like java/mysql/tomcat
 * `docker build -t jtalks/cicd docs` to build a docker image with jtalks-cicd scripts on board
 * `docker run -i -t jtalks/cicd /bin/bash` to create a container and log in there
 * `jtalks deploy --environment envname --project jcommune|poulpe --build [one of http://ci.jtalks.org/job/JC-UnitTests/]`

+On Macs and Windows additionally you'd need to install [boot2docker|http://boot2docker.io/] and it might be required to forward ports: `ssh -L 127.0.0.1:8081:127.0.0.1:8080 -fN docker@[ip you get when run boot2docker ip]`

 ### Installation Guide
 This project contains JTalks Environment configuration like DEV, UAT, PROD.
 To use it you'll need python to be installed (was checked on 2.6.6) and: